overleaf/stackdriver-prometheus-sidecar/README.md

-git remote add upstream https://github.com/Stackdriver/stackdriver-prometheus-sidecar.git   #Add upstream as a remote git pull --rebase upstream master  #Merge their upstream onto ours git push  #Update master in our GitHub repo to match theirs git checkout overleaf/master  #Switch to our master git merge master #Merge our copy of their master into ours
+git remote add upstream https://github.com/Stackdriver/stackdriver-prometheus-sidecar.git   #Add upstream as a remote git pull --rebase upstream master  #Merge their upstream onto ours git push  #Update master in our GitHub repo to match theirs git checkout overleaf_master  #Switch to our master git merge master #Merge our copy of their master into ours
 ```

 ### Creating a purely internal pull request

-* Branch off of `overleaf/master`
+* Branch off of `overleaf_master`
-* Create a new pull request, change the base repo to ours, change the base branch to `overleaf/master`
+* Create a new pull request, change the base repo to ours, change the base branch to `overleaf_master`
 * Merge and delete branch

 ### Creating a pull request for us and upstream

 * Branch off of `master`
-* Create a new pull request, change the base repo to ours, change the base branch to `overleaf/master`
+* Create a new pull request, change the base repo to ours, change the base branch to `overleaf_master`
 * Merge, but don't delete branch
 * Create a new pull request, keep the base repo as theirs